kittykatattack/hexi/README.md

 It makes coding a game as easy and fun as writing poetry or drawing.
 Try it!
 If you need any help or have any questions, post something in this repository's [Issues](https://github.com/kittykatattack/hexi/issues).
+The Issues page is is Hexi's friendly chat room - don't be afraid to ask for help :)

 You only need one file from this repository to get started using Hexi:
 [`hexi.min.js`](https://github.com/kittykatattack/hexi/blob/master/bin/hexi.min.js).
+That's all!
 [Link it to your HTML document with a `<script>` tag](http://www.quackit.com/javascript/tutorial/external_javascript_file.cfm), and go for it!
 Hexi has been written, from the ground up, in the latest version of JavaScript (ES6/7, 20015/6) but is compiled down to ES5 (using [Babel](https://babeljs.io)) so that it will run anywhere.
-Of course, Hexi is completely free to use: for-anything, for-ever!

 What do you need to know before you start using Hexi?
 You should have a reasonable understanding of HTML and JavaScript.
 You don't have to be an expert, just an ambitious beginner with an eagerness to learn.
 If you don't know HTML and JavaScript, the best place to start learning it is this book:

 [Foundation Game Design with HTML5 and JavaScript](http://www.apress.com/9781430247166)

 I know for a fact that it's the best book, because I wrote it!

 Ok, got it?
 Do you know what JavaScript variables, functions, arrays and objects are and how to use them?
 Do you know what [JSON data files](http://www.copterlabs.com/blog/json-what-it-is-how-it-works-how-to-use-it/) are?
 Have you used the [Canvas Drawing API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Drawing_graphics_with_canvas)?
 Then you're ready to start using Hexi!

+Of course, Hexi is completely free to use: for-anything, for-ever!
+It was written in Canada (Toronto, Hamilton), India (Kullu Valley, Ladakh), Nepal (Kathmandu, Pokhara, Annapurna Base Camp), Thailand (Ko Phangan, Ko Tao) and South Africa (Cape Town), and is the result of 15 years' research into API usability for game design.
+The name, "Hexi" comes from ["Hex"](https://en.wiktionary.org/wiki/hex) + ["Pixi"](https://github.com/pixijs/pixi.js/) = "Hexi".
+[It has absolutely no other meaning](https://www.youtube.com/watch?v=XYGmNs6274A).

 ### Table of contents:
 1. [Hexi's Features](#features)